 Thereafter, the index gradually recovered with the help of the US Federal Reserve’s quantitative easing programme.
 The index broke a 15-year record of over 5,000 points in April 2015.

 For a security to be considered for listing in the NASDAQ Composite, it must meet the following criteria:

 - The security must be exclusively listed on the NASDAQ Stock Exchange.
 The only exception to this requirement is if the security was listed on a different US stock exchange before 2004 and has maintained that listing.

 - The security must be among the following types of securities: American Depositary Receipts, ordinary shares, common stock, Share of Beneficial Interest, Real Estate Investment Trusts, Limited Partnership Interests, and tracking stocks.

-- If the security fails to meet these requirements, it becomes ineligible from the NASDAQ Composite, and it is removed.
+- If the security fails to meet these requirements, it becomes ineligible for the NASDAQ Composite and is removed.

 NASDAQ US Market Tiers

 Stocks listed on the NASDAQ Composite index are categorized into three market tiers, based on the listing requirements they meet.
 The market tiers include: